 My Final Take on Self Editing Your Book

 Read all the above tips to edit your book.
-They will help you to successfully writing.
+They will help you to successfully write and edit a book.

 You can even add or do something else, which is completely fine.